 Across the board, there were differences in the corresponding rates of AUD when compared to the previous diagnostic criteria of DSM-IV.
 The authors emphasize that more research is needed to identify the reason for the increase and to explain discrepancies in the rates of AUD from previous years.

-The changes in the diagnostic criteria from the DSM-IV to the DSM-5 included the elimination of a separate categories for alcohol abuse and dependence diagnoses.
-The DSM-5 also eliminated legal problems as a symptom, but added cravings to the eleven symptoms of AUD.
+The changes in diagnostic criteria from the DSM-IV to the DSM-5 included the elimination of separate categories for alcohol abuse and dependence diagnoses.
+The DSM-5 also eliminated legal problems as a symptom, but added cravings to the 11 symptoms of AUD.

 - Alcohol is often taken in larger amounts or over a longer period than was intended.

 - There is a persistent desire or unsuccessful efforts to cut down or control alcohol use.

 - A great deal of time is spent in activities necessary to obtain alcohol, use alcohol, or recover from its effects.

 - Craving, or a strong desire or urge to use alcohol.

 - Recurrent alcohol use resulting in a failure to fulfill major role obligations at work, school, or home.